The sparse parity matrix: The standard messages

 To prove the second part we combine \eqref{eqLemma_standard1}--\eqref{eqLemma_standard2} with \eqref{eqLemma_standard_11} to see that $a\in\hat\cF(\vA')$ iff there is at most one $y\in\partial a$ with $\fm_{y\to a}(\vA')=\unfrozen$.
 For clearly $a\in\hat\cF(\vA')$ if no such $y$ exists, while if there is precisely one such $y$ the presence of the check $a$ will freeze this variable.
 Conversely, if at least two $y,y'\in\partial a$ satisfy $\fm_{y\to a}(\vA'),\fm_{y'\to a}(\vA')\neq\frozen$, then $a\not\in\cF(\vA')$ due to \eqref{eqLemma_msg2}.
 Thus, a glance at the definition \eqref{eqMarks2} of $\fm_a(\vA')$ completes the proof of \eqref{eqLemma_standard2}. \end{proof}

-Proposition~\ref{lem:3fp} is a statement about the proportion of variables identified as frozen by WP; in order to prove this result, we will need to analyse the distribution of the numbers of incoming and outgoing messages of each type at a node.
+Proposition~\ref{lem:3fp} roughly states that the proportion of frozen variables is close to one of the fixed points of WP; in order to prove this result, we will need to analyse the distribution of the numbers of incoming and outgoing standard messages of each type at a node.
 This motivates the following definitions.

 Given a vector $\Lu =\bc{\ell_{\unfrozen\unfrozen},\ell_{\unfrozen\frozen},\ell_{\frozen\unfrozen},\ell_{\frozen\frozen}} \in \NN_0^4$ and $\s\in\{\frozen,\fu,\unfrozen\}$, let

 These random variables count variables/checks with certain marks and given numbers of edges with specific incoming/outgoing messages.
 For instance, $\ell_{\unfrozen\frozen}$ provides the number of edges with an incoming $\unfrozen$-message and an outgoing $\frozen$-message.
 Of course, for some choices of $\s$ and $\Lu$ the variables $\vDelta_{A}(\s,\Lu)$ and $\vGamma_A(\s,\Lu)$ may equal zero deterministically.
 We can think of $\vDelta$ and $\vGamma$ as generalised degrees, giving information not just about the number of edges, but the number of edges with each type of message.
 The following corollary pinpoints the generalised degree distribution.
 For $\alpha,\hat \alpha \in [0,1]$ and $\Lu=(\ell_{\unfrozen\unfrozen},\ell_{\unfrozen\frozen},\ell_{\frozen\unfrozen},\ell_{\frozen\frozen}) \in \NN_0^4$, we define